mfherman/nycgeo/README.md

-In addition, selected demographic, social, and economic estimates from the U.S. Census Bureau American Community Survey can be added to the geographic boundaries in `nycgeo`, allowing for contextualization of added non-spatial data and easy choropleth mapping.
+In addition, selected demographic, social, and economic estimates from the U.S. Census Bureau American Community Survey can be added to the geographic boundaries in `nycgeo`, allowing for contextualization and easy choropleth mapping.

-Finally, `nycgeo` makes it easy to access a subset of spatial data in a particular geographic area, such as all census tracts in Brooklyn and Queens.
+Finally, `nycgeo` makes it simple to access a subset of spatial data in a particular geographic area, such as all census tracts in Brooklyn and Queens.

 ## Installation